 17. 24-hour stores like Walmarts.
 Oh how much I have grown to appreciate Walmart stores as a full-time van lifer!
-Before I started traveling, I would avoid going to a Walmart at all cost but now seeing one on the road brings me tears of joy.
-Not only you can restock everything you need at a Walmart, but you can also often sleep in their parking lots.
+Before I started traveling, I would avoid going to a Walmart at all costs but now seeing one on the road brings me tears of joy.
+Not only can you restock everything you need at a Walmart, but you can also often sleep in their parking lots.
 It’s not a glamorous camp spot, but nothing that a bottle of wine can’t fix (which you can also get at Walmart)!

 18. Rest stops and truck stops.
 During our travels around the US, we slept most of the nights in free rest stops or truck stops.
 But while some are well taken and clean, some can be a bit run down.
-As a female, I would always use rest stop bathrooms with caution and often would have my husband accompany me and wait outside while I use the restroom and shower.
+As a female, I would always use rest-stop bathrooms with caution and often would have my husband accompany me and wait outside while I use the restroom and shower.

 19. Gas stations.
 In towns without any camp spots or 24-hour stores, we usually resort to sleeping at a gas station.
 Out of respect we first fill up on gas and always ask the attendant on duty.
 In 9/10 times they are usually ok with us sleeping there.